 To reduce duplicate downloads and improve download speeds for your developers and CI servers, you should proxy any registry you use for Docker images.

 To proxy a Docker registry, you simply create a new docker (proxy) as documented in Repository Management.

-Minimal configuration steps are:
+Minimal configuration steps are as follows:

-- Define Name
+- Define a Name

-- Enable Docker V1 API support, if required by the remote repository
+- Enable Docker V1 API support if required by the remote repository

 - Select Blob store for Storage